scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 E.g., a bout of Bengalese finch birdsong can vary from 1-10 seconds, and bouts of canary song can vary roughly from one to several minutes.
-In contrast, the vast majority of neural network models assume a "rectangular" tensor as input and output, in part because they were originally developed for computer vision applications applied to batch.
+In contrast, the vast majority of neural network models assume a "rectangular" tensor as input and output, in part because they were originally developed for computer vision applications applied to batches.
-The simplest fix for this issue is to convert inputs of varying lengths into rectangular batches with a combination of windowing and padding.
+One way to work around this issue is to convert inputs of varying lengths into rectangular batches with a combination of windowing and padding.
 E.g., pick a window size $w$, find the minimum number of consecutive non-overlapping strides :math:`s` of that window that will cover an entire input :math:`x` of length :math:`T`, :math:`s * w \ge T`, and then pad :math:`x` to a new length :math:`T_{padded} = T + ((s * w) - T`.
-This approach then requires a post-processing step where the outputs are stitched back together into a single continuous sequence :math:`x_padded`, and the padding is removed by somehow tracking or denoting which time bins are padded, e.g., with a separate vector that acts as a "padded" flag for each time bin.
+This approach then requires a post-processing step where the outputs are stitched back together into a single continuous sequence :math:`x_padded`.
-Of course there are other ways to address the issue of varying lengths, such as using the ``torch.nn.utils.rnn`` API to pad and unpad tensors.
+The padding is removed by tracking which time bins are padded, e.g., with a separate vector that acts as a "padded" flag for each time bin.
-We leave these other methods for future work.
+Of course there are other ways to address the issue of varying lengths, such as using the ``torch.nn.utils.rnn`` API to pad and unpad tensors (or using a different family of neural network models).

 Because more than one model has been developed that uses this post-processing approach to solve the problem of frame classification,